PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-16 16:44:39
+Last updated: 2024-04-16 16:45:12
-Random Quote: What you have to do is show these suckers what you’re capable of.
-Show them you’re not scared. - Nairobi
+Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor